 As a precautionary step, we ask that you also measure for the depth of your trim.
 This is to insure that our hardware will fit, as well as that your new screen door will be seated properly in the frame without modification to your trim.
 To install one of our screen doors and hardware, your trim must be at least 1 1/8" thick.
 If your trim doesn't meet this requirement, we recommend consulting a local carpenter prior to ordering to make the necessary modifications.

 You're ready to order!
 You can now visit our product page and select the screen door you wish to buy.
 For this example, we'll be selecting the Premium Series Moose door from our Nature Collection.

 On the product page, you'll see a list of options on the right hand side to customize your item.
 The first option is Width.
 Choose the width measurement from the dropdown that matches your actual width.
 If you don't see your exact size, that's okay!
 Select the number closest to your actual width by rounding up.

 For example if your actual width is 31 1/2", select 32" from the dropdown.
-Doors wider than 37" will cost an additional $100 to cover oversize shipping expenses.
+Doors 37" and wider will cost an additional $100 to cover oversize shipping expenses.

 Repeat for the Desired Height using your measurements, choosing the selection that is closest to your actual height.
-Doors over 84" tall will cost an additional $100 to cover oversize shipping expenses.
+Doors 85" and taller will cost an additional $100 to cover oversize shipping expenses.